 Ultimate Guide Strategy Guide + Weekly Pro Tips

-In practical terms, if you are asking how to enter Pinwheel Base efficiently, treat those sectors as approach lanes, not the solution itself.
-Use them to reach either the Drone Wing lift or the Destroyed Wing barrier shutdown.
-That keeps your pathing simple and reduces the amount of time you spend fighting through the wrong side of the complex.
+There are also keycard entry points threaded through the surrounding Outpost POIs — Flight Control, Dormitories, and Processing.
+Treat those as approach lanes rather than the solution itself: use them to reach either the Drone Wing lift or the Destroyed Wing barriers.
+That keeps your pathing simple and stops you fighting through the wrong side of the complex.

-Exact loot rolls can vary, but Pinwheel Base is worth running because its interior is generally treated as a higher-value loot zone than the open marsh buildings around it.
-The Drone Wing side in particular is regularly described as a good loot route precisely because it combines concentrated interior containers with tougher resistance.
+Pinwheel Base is worth running because its interior is a higher-value loot zone than the open buildings around it, and the Drone Wing side in particular is a strong loot route precisely because it pairs concentrated containers with tougher resistance.